 After decades of passionate debate, the fate of Marin County’s most contentious piece of water seems poised to change, at least in Sausalito waters.

 Fraass said that when Sausalito was getting ready to withdraw from the RBRA, the city added the 72-hour rule to its municipal code.
-As we reported in September, there have long been laws on the books restricting vessels anchoring in the waters in Richardson Bay — which lies at the intersection of Sausalito, Mill Valley, Belvedere and Tiburon — to a three-day stay.
-But the status quo has long been to tolerate anchor-outs.
-The 72-hour rule has effectively never been enforced.
+As we reported in September, there have been laws on the books for decades restricting vessels anchoring in the waters in Richardson Bay — which lies at the intersection of Sausalito, Mill Valley, Belvedere and Tiburon — to a three-day stay.
+But the status quo has been to tolerate anchor-outs, however grudgingly, and the 72-hour rule has never really been enforced.

-Phase three of Sausalito’s plan involves removing vessels occupied by persons who are a danger to themselves or others, or people without much experience who occupy unseaworthy boats.
+Phase three of Sausalito’s plan involves removing vessels occupied by persons who are a danger to themselves or others, or people without much boating experience who are living on unseaworthy boats.
 Phase four is centered around how to address the longterm, experienced anchor-out community that’s deemed safe and seaworthy.

 “At a certain point, were going to look at the occupied vessels,” Fraass said.
 “We just want people to be aware of what’s happening.
 We’ve given numerous presentations on the subject, and we’re going to continue to be open and transparent as we move forward, and give the community an opportunity for feedback.”